Ahmed-Almakki/LearniFY/README.md

-# LearniFY - Backend Development
+# NileLX - Backend Development
-Learnify is a backend project designed to power a learning platform where users can access courses, track their progress, and more.
+NileLX is a backend project designed to power a learning platform where users can access courses, track their progress, and more.
 It allows course enrollment, content management, and integrates authentication for students and instructors.
 ## Table of Contents
 * Project Overview
 * Technologies Used